flikites/flux-mini-fdm-akash/README.md

 Flux makes it easy to spawn a large number of instances for your docker applications.

-This docker image allows you to self host a load balancer and automatically update it with all of the instances of your deployed Flux app.
-(Docker application)
+This docker image and SDL combo allows you to self host a load balancer on Akash and automatically update it with all of the instances of your deployed Flux app.

 # Instructions